Skip to content

 What is taxi insurance?

 Taxi insurance is a legal requirement if you drive a taxi for a living.
-It’s also known as Public Carriage Office, or PCO, insurance for cab drivers licensed in London.
+It’s also known as PCO (Public Carriage Office) insurance for cab drivers licensed in London.

 Taxi insurance is designed to protect you, your car and your customers when you’re driving a car used for commercial hire.
 You’ll need a full taxi licence or taxi badge from your local authority to apply for taxi insurance.

-Private hire insurance – also known as PHV insurance – can cover you if you drive a taxi that must be pre-booked and can’t be hailed in the street.
-This is the type of taxi insurance you’ll need if you have a minicab or drive for a ride-hailing app.
+Private hire insurance – also known as PHV insurance – offers cover if you drive a taxi that must be pre-booked and can’t be hailed in the street.
+This is the type of taxi insurance you’ll need if you have a minicab or drive for a ride-hailing app such as Uber.

 Public hire insurance offers cover if your taxi can be stopped on the street or picked up from a taxi rank.
 Public hire taxis are usually company owned and display a taxi sign on top of the vehicle, like the famous London black cabs.